 Steroid Intravitreal Injections – Ozurdex® and Kenalog-40®

-Ozurdex® is a biodegradable “pellet” or implant that provides sustained release of a steroid or anti-inflammatory called Dexamethasone.
+Ozurdex® is a biodegradable “pellet” or implant that provides a sustained release of a steroid or anti-inflammatory called Dexamethasone.
 This steroid helps to decrease inflammation, leakage from retinal blood vessels, and swelling (oedema) of the macula and/or retina.

 Kenalog-40® is the commercial name of Triamcinolone Acetonide injectable suspension; a steroid or anti-inflammatory.
 It was initially developed as an anti-inflammatory agent for intramuscular and intraarticular use only.
 Ophthalmologists have been successfully using Kenalog-40® “off-label” for well over 15 years to treat Macular Oedema secondary to Vein Occlusion and similar conditions because of its anti-inflammatory properties.

-You should not wear make-up or apply facial creams on the day of the injection.
+On the day of the injection, you should not wear make-up or apply facial creams.
 You should make sure you thoroughly wash your face using soap on the day of the injection.
 You will be given antibiotic drops following the treatment, to reduce the risk of infection.

-On the day of your treatment, your pupils will be dilated.
-A large pupil allows the doctor to examine the retina (back of the eye), if necessary, before and after the injection.
 The medication is injected into the eye using a very fine needle.
 Although the surface of your eye is numb from the anaesthetic drops, you may notice slight discomfort when the needle is inserted.
-The procedure is conducted in the operating room to provide maximum comfort and reduce the risk of infection.
-The entire procedure takes approximately 20 minutes with the injection itself taking less than 20 seconds.

 Once the anaesthetic wears off, you may feel as if there is something in your eye.
 This usually settles within a few hours.

 As with any medical procedure, there is a small risk of complications.
 Some risks are related to the injection procedure itself and others to the type of drug injected.